 - 1. Touch at the immediate downstream side of the trap and reduce the sensitivity to hear the sounds more clearly. - 2.
-Move 6 12 inches (15.2-30.5 cm) downstream and listen.
+Move 15-30 cm downstream and listen.
 Flashing steam will show a large drop off in intensity while leaking steam will show little drop off in intensity.